sotero1/cdcourseproject1/CodeBook.md

 Each variable is genereated by the following information

-Time or Frequency, Body or Gravity, Acceleration of Gyroscopic Jerk, Magnitude or Jerk Magnitud,  Mean or Standard  Deviation, Axis X, Y or Z, Activity names:SITTING,STANDING, WALKING DOWNSTAIRS,WALKING_UPSTAIRS
+Time or Frequency, Body or Gravity, Acceleration of Gyroscopic Jerk, Magnitude or Jerk Magnitud,  Mean or Standard  Deviation, Axis X, Y or Z, Activity names:Laying,SITTING,STANDING,Walking, WALKING DOWNSTAIRS,WALKING_UPSTAIRS